Dehghanni/Teofl/Writing.md

 - **Leadership abilities**
   - Leader must be able to resolve/settle the sporadic conflicts/arguments among the members of the group.
   - Leader has to bear in mind that members of the group -------------------.
 Leader has to bear the responsibility for …-
+  - A leader should contain his/her anger and never lose their composure even if others lose theirs.
+They should never let their emotion get the better of them.
+  - A leader should never shirk his responsibilities.

 - **Teamwork**
   - The importance of teamwork is essential in today&#39;s multidisciplinary world.
 In this day and age, most of the projects/jobs involve interacting with others that are not even in the same line of profession.
 The need for effective teamwork is critical for any business.